GeraldNamgal/web-prog-hw3-2018/README.md

 plan to grade it so to err on the side of caution, I left it up to you to add users (besides the superuser) and orders to your preference.
 Hopefully this makes grading easier.

+I used Google Chrome mostly for testing and debugging.